jon-brandy/hackthebox/Categories/Sherlocks/Subatomic/README.md

 1. Using `Detect it Easy (DIE)` to identify file type.
 2. Unpacking Nullsoft Installer binary.
 3. Identifying unique GUID used by the malware for installation.
-4. Debugging obfuscated javascript file using VSCODE.
+4. Debugging obfuscated javascript file using VSCODE (to retrieve the deobfuscated JS).
-5.
+5. Small code review for JS source file.

 ## SCENARIO: